 I’ve never looked back.

 Since then, I’ve directed on both adult prime-time and kids' animated shows ranging from Futurama to Rugrats; episodics, specials, long-form TV and features.
-I’ve toiled in the vaunted halls of Nickelodeon, Cartoon Network, Comedy Central, MTV, Paramount, Jim Henson, Illuminated Entertainment and 20th Century-Fox as well as remaining a perennial favorite of creators such as Matt Groening, Craig Bartlett and Everett Peck.
+I’ve toiled in the vaunted halls of Nickelodeon, Cartoon Network, Disney, Comedy Central, MTV, Paramount, Jim Henson, Illuminated Entertainment and 20th Century-Fox as well as remaining a perennial favorite of creators such as Matt Groening, Craig Bartlett and Everett Peck.

 Recently, I’ve expanded upon my experience, serving as supervising producer on Hey Arnold: The Jungle Movie for Nickelodeon Movies and co-wrote and co-executive produced a pilot for Lionsgate, Circus Gomez, a primetime adult series.

 I now continue in supervising roles, endeavoring to capstone my career by sharing my acquired experience and hard-earned curmudgeonliness to our industry's next generation of animation artists.